Ever since its discovery atop a hill in Germany in

 an astronomical clock as it were.

 here.
-For him the disc is yet another piece of the cosmic puzzle
+For me the disc is yet another piece of the cosmic puzzle

-he proposes in his star map theory that seems to fit with almost
+I propose in my star map theory that seems to fit with almost

 all ancient civilisations.

-On first examining it, Wayne could not help thinking: Would
+On first examining it, I could not help thinking: Would

 the Orion, Pleiades and Sun-like-star cosmic pattern that seems